-For each learning outcome assessed, the Committee must use at least three measures, two of which will be direct measures.
+For each learning outcome assessed, the Committee will consider both direct and indirect measures.
 A direct assessment measure is based on students' actual work; typically, a sample of student work is evaluated against a rubric.
 The advantage of direct measures is their consideration of work students have actually produced, which tend to be the strongest evidence of learning.
 In contrast, indirect measurements are based on reports of perceived learning.